kubernetes/website/docs/user-guide/cron-jobs.md

 The `.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit` fields are optional.
 These fields specify how many completed and failed jobs should be kept.

-By default, the last 3 completed jobs and the last failed job are kept.
+By default, there are no limits, and all successful and failed jobs are kept.
+However, jobs can pile up quickly when running a cron job, and setting these fields is recommended.
 Setting a limit to `0` corresponds to keeping none of the corresponding kind of jobs after they finish.